 Tips for your 40s:

-You start to experience hormonal changes, loss of collagen and elastin causing lines and furrows to grow deeper.
-Dark spots and an uneven tone start to appear.
-Over the hill - and so over all the skin changes that go with it?
-Follow these tips to look fabulous throughout your forties:
+You start to experience hormonal changes, the loss of collagen and elastin causing lines and furrows to grow deeper, dark spots and uneven tone start to appear.
+Follow these tips to look fabulous throughout your 40’s:

-- Use a hydrating gel cleanser with lactic acid
+Use a hydrating gel cleanser with lactic or glycolic acid

-- Combat hyperpigmentation with products that are Hydroquinone-free (Hydroquinone may cause cancer and has been banned in Europe)
+Combat hyperpigmentation with products that are hydroquinone-free (hydroquinone may cause cancer and has been banned in many countries)

 Tips for your 50s:

-Still going through hormonal changes, wrinkles, fine lines, hyperpigmentation is more pronounced.
+Still going through hormonal changes, wrinkles, fine lines and hyperpigmentation is more pronounced.

 Yes, genetics play a big role in our skin health, but there’s also so much under our own control; lifestyle choices, using the right products for your skin and staying away from all those bad skin habits.

-Getting regular facials will also help tremendously with keeping your skin in the best shape it can be.
-At Wax Haus & Skin we customize treatments based on your specific skin type and the results you desire.
+Getting regular facials and advanced skin treatments will also help tremendously with keeping your skin in the best shape it can be.

 Nutrients for Healthy Skin.
 Retrieved from WebMD website: http://www.webmd.com/beauty/face/skin-nutrition